 With that constant motion in mind, it becomes easier to understand that any academic library not attempting to be a comprehensive repository of human knowledge needs to keep its collections under constant review, to ensure that it continues to serve its institution’s active needs for information.
 In turn, that means we should be constantly reviewing what we’ve added in the past, reassessing its ongoing relevance as we select new materials to support new needs.
 Like many other small, selective liberal-arts schools, Middlebury hasn’t systematically reviewed our collection in decades, if ever, and we have on our shelves materials that are outdated, superseded, and/or no longer relevant to the scholarly work we do at Middlebury.
 At various times over the years, Middlebury library staff have reviewed discrete sections of the collection, but no one currently on staff can recall any comprehensive review taking place.

-The reasons academic libraries rarely reviewed their collections comprehensively lie in twentieth-century academic history: After World War II, the GI Bill allowed large numbers of returning military personnel to go to college, which in turn fueled rapid growth in higher-education institutions.
+The reasons academic libraries in the United States have rarely reviewed their collections comprehensively lie in twentieth-century academic history: After World War II, the GI Bill allowed large numbers of returning military personnel to go to college, resulting in rapid growth in higher-education institutions.
 As part of that expansion, academic libraries collected more and more print materials to support new programs.
-Further fueling that growth in library collections was the increasing pace of advance in scholarly knowledge as a result of the increasing number of professors, researchers, and other scholars working in higher education.
-During the Cold War and its associated technological development, the United States government poured even more money into academic research, further driving library collection activities.
+Further fueling the growth in library collections was the increasing pace of advance in scholarly knowledge as a result of the increasing number of professors, researchers, and other scholars working in higher education.
+During the Cold War and its associated technological development, the US government poured even more money into academic research, even further driving library collection activities.
 During the latter half of the twentieth century, the measure of a library's quality was the size of its collection, which discouraged collection review and the removal of outdated materials.

-Even after the printing press revolutionized publishing and made written knowledge more broadly available—coinciding with a rise in literacy—it was still assumed that the sum of human knowledge would be limited enough that it was possible to collect and preserve everything published, a natural function of libraries.
+Even after the printing press revolutionized publishing and made written knowledge more broadly available—accompanied by a rise in literacy—it was still assumed that the sum of human knowledge would be limited enough that it would be possible to collect and preserve everything published, perceived at the time as a natural function of libraries.
 But nineteenth-century industrialization and then the electronic age changed the physical reality of collecting human knowledge.
 Even in the online era, with predictions of paperless offices and the death of print books now 30 years old, print publishing has continued to mushroom, and at Middlebury, the demand for print books remains high.
-In academic year 2017-2018, Middlebury students, faculty, and staff checked out print books 39,989 times (not including renewals), averaging 110 times each day if the library were open 365 days/year.
+In academic year 2018-2019, Middlebury students, faculty, and staff checked out print books 48,282 times (not including renewals), averaging 132 times each day if the library were open 365 days/year.
 During the academic year, more than 10,000 print books are checked out at any given time.